keks51/spark-salesforce/README.md

 * **Soap connection** - loading data via soap
 * **Supporting Spark Datasource Api v1 and v2** - supporting old and new datasource api
 * **Custom spark UI for query metrics** - additional streaming metrics in spark ui
+* **Using predefined schema** - using spark .schema(...).
+Columns that doesn't exist in Salesforce will be null
+* **Elimination of unneeded columns** - selecting columns defined in spark query.
+* **Filtration using selected predicates** - push spark filters to SOQL query.
 ## Limitations
 - Aggregations in SOQL query are not supported.
-Use Spark aggregations
+Use Spark aggregations.
+- Salesfor query can be like hahahahahha
+## Coming soon
+- Bulk api
+- PK chunking
+- Wave Api
+- Saving data to Salesforce
+- DStreams
+- Watermarks
+- Loading data by partition bounds defined by User
 ## Supported types for Salesforce -> Spark SQL conversion
 |           SF type          | Spark SQL type |
 |----------------------------|----------------|